RobertxPearce/E-Ink-YouTube-Stats/README.md

     ```bash
     pip3 install google-api-python-client
     ```
-2. Create a Python script to fetch and display YouTube stats:
+2. Use the provided `display_youtube_stats.py` script in this repository to fetch and display YouTube stats.
+Make sure to update the script with your YouTube API key and channel ID.

 ### 6. Run the Script